Coronation of the Swedish monarch

-Coronations of the Swedish monarchs took place in various cities during the 13th and 14th centuries, but from the middle of the 15th century onward in the cathedrals of Uppsala or Stockholm, with the exception of the coronation of Gustav IV Adolf, which took place in Norrköping in 1800.
-Earlier coronations were also held at Uppsala, the ecclesiastical center of Sweden.
-Prior to Sweden's change to a hereditary monarchy, the focus of the coronation rite was on legitimising an elected king.
+Swedish monarchs were crowned from 1210 until 1873 during a formal ceremony which included regal insignia.
+While early ceremonies in the 13th and 14th centuries were held in various cities, Uppsala Cathedral and Storkyrkan in Stockholm emerged as the primary venues from the mid-15th century onward.

 History

 In November 1210, Eric X was the first (known) Swedish king who was crowned by Archbishop Valerius of Uppsala.
 All subsequent medievial Swedish kings were crowned with the exception of Eric XII and his brother Haakon VI who lack any documentation of a coronation date.